Filtering

 - No server-side data: Filters cannot access server-side user profiles, purchase history, or other backend data

-- Limited data scope: Only data explicitly set via
+- Limited data scope: Only data you set via

-setuserproperties,identify,setVar, or available in browser context - Real-time only: Filters work with data available at the moment of evaluation, not historical data
+setuserproperties/identity, values invariablesfrom init/autoconf, and browser context captured at SDK init - Real-time only: Filters work with data available at the moment of evaluation, not historical data

 - Privacy constraints: Cannot access sensitive server-side information for privacy and security reasons